Universal computational super-resolution framework for imaging of quantum dots: Universal deep learning model

 The model was trained using incremental learning~\cite{Ven2022}, a strategy that continuously replaces existing data samples with newly generated pairs.
 This dynamic approach enhances adaptability by progressively exposing the model to an extensive dataset reflecting diverse optical conditions.
 Throughout training, the model processed approximately 650,000 unique data pairs across 130 iterations of incremental learning.
 Each iteration consisted of 50 epochs of training on mini-batches of 32 samples.
 We employed the Adam optimizer~\cite{Kingma2015}, which updates the model weights efficiently using adaptive moment estimation, starting with an initial learning rate of~$10^{-4}$.
 Training progress was monitored using validation data comprising 25\% of the generated samples.

 In order to have a continuous dependence of the training loss on the point-like emitter positions in the ground truth, we refined the conventional mean squared error loss by applying a Gaussian filter to both the predicted and ground truth images.
 This step reduces sensitivity to slight reconstruction misalignments, improving the stability and overall training efficiency.
 Additionally, we incorporated an entropic regularization term into the loss function, controlled by the $\epsilon = 10^{-5}$ parameter, whose value was chosen experimentally.
+This regularization promotes sparsity of the output, encouraging the model to produce point-like emitters in the reconstructed image.
 The final loss averaged over an $N$-sampled batch is given by $\frac{1}{N} \sum_{i=1}^{N} \Vert I_i \ast G - \hat{I}_i \ast G \Vert_{2}^{2} + \epsilon E(\hat{I}_i)$, where $I_i$ and $\hat{I}_i$ represent the target ground truth and predicted reconstruction, respectively, $G$ is the Gaussian filter, and $E(\hat{I}_i) = \hat{I}_i \log(\hat{I}_i)$ denotes the entropic regularization term.